> Published on 10.18.2019 by Flightsim: Hopping Round The World Adventure 2020

 Answer: I used more than 80 FREEWARE models from the default Microsoft to Derek Meyer A318 to DreamWings E170 to Eric Cantu 732 to iFDG 767 to Harald Nehring A300 to Kitty Hawk 733 to MelJet 777 to POSKY A340 to FS France Project Mach2 Concorde to SGA DC-10 and many others more.

 Answer: There will NOT be a FSX version of HRW or ReadyCaptain.
-The primary reason is the lack of HD, differences in airport layouts & parking plus the amount of prep and flying including real life issues to manage Ready Captain and FS HD will be the last time I do such an adventure.
+The primary reason is the lack of HD, differences in airport layouts & parking plus the amount of prep and flying including real life issues to manage Ready Captain and Microsoft Flight Simulator will be the last time I do such an adventure.
 There are so much real-world travel and console gaming I need to finish up and raise a family as well.
 Not enough time!

 Answer: Sitting at my computer for more than 2 hours looking up available dot com domain names was such a pain.
 I got a Coca Cola Classic and sat back down and the name came to me.
 Trembling I entered it and behold it was available.
 Now whenever I fly I have a Coke before or after as my lucky charm.
 There will also be lots of Pizza Hut Supreme pan pizza for my inflight meal, KFC, Popeyes and chicken wings.

-Answer: Power, power, power, I plan to buy as much power as I can afford with the most memory and faster CPU and graphics card with more than 100MB interent connection.
-The biggest HD screen too although I wouldn't mind using at 4K TV 55 inch or larger as my monitor.
+Answer: Power, power, power, I plan to buy as much power as I can afford with the most memory and faster CPU and graphics card with at least a 100MB interent connection.
+The biggest HD screen although I wouldn't mind using at 4K TV 55 inch or larger as my monitor.
 Testing, testing, testing.

 Answer: We always start with the default aircraft and add FREEWARE models as they become available.
 However, I am trying to find or build the Grumman Mallard G73 Turbo, B737-200 for unpaved runways, King Air 350, DC10 passenger version, Twin Otter, F16, YF23A, Dash 8-100, 727-200, 747SP and the 757-200 passenger variant.
 Everything comes down to time and cost of producing those aircraft but if I could have only one it will be the Grumman Mallard G73 Turbo.
 I try to cover as many models to handle the different range and performance requirements.